mjtomei/inflation/inflation_analysis.md

 None of this is guaranteed, of course.
 Maria's analysis might be ignored; the journalist might not call back; the councilmember might never see it.
 But the capability now exists.
 It required only a question, public data, and a tool that could help her find the answer.

-Whether this capability will be used wisely—whether it will produce better understanding or merely alternative tribal truths—remains to be seen.
+Whether this capability will be used wisely, whether it will produce better understanding or merely alternative tribal truths, remains to be seen.
 But the capability is no longer reserved for credentialed experts.
 Maria can do this.
 Anyone can do this.

 ### 6.8 Data Gaps: What We Cannot Measure